Monaghan: Two critically ill after two teens die in crash

 Two other people who were travelling in the same car - an 18-year-old woman and the 60-year-old man who was driving - are in critical condition in hospital.

-They were travelling to debs ball - a dance for teenage school-leavers.
+They were travelling to a debs ball - a dance for teenage school-leavers.

 A fifth person who was in the vehicle - an 18-year-old man - was also injured and is being treated at Cavan General Hospital for non-life threatening injuries.